Gettysburg (1993 film): Plot

 On the second day, July 2, Col. Strong Vincent's brigade from the Union V Corps is deployed to Little Round Top, and Vincent places the 20th Maine at the end of the line, warning Chamberlain that he and his regiment are the flank, and that if they retreat, the Confederate army can swing around behind them and rout the Union forces.
 Chamberlain speaks to the six remaining men of the 2nd Maine, and three of them decide to fight.
 Lee orders Longstreet to deploy his two available divisions to take Little Round Top and the neighboring Big Round Top.
 As Longstreet's corps deploys, Maj.
 Gen. John Bell Hood, commanding one of the divisions, protests to Longstreet; with the Union holding the high ground, he would lose half his forces if he attacked as ordered.
 Longstreet, despite his own protests to Lee, orders Hood to attack; Hood is later wounded fighting at Devil's Den.
-At the summit of Little Round Top, Chamberlain and the 20th Maine fight off wave after wave of advancing Confederates, and begin running out of ammunition.
+Below the summit of Little Round Top, Chamberlain and the 20th Maine fight off wave after wave of advancing Confederates, and begin running out of ammunition.
 Colonel Vincent is mortally wounded, and none of the other three regiments in his brigade are able to provide support.
 Chamberlain orders his men to fix bayonets, and charge in a right wheel down the slope against the attacking Confederates, which Chamberlain describes as "we'll swing it down; we swing like a door."
 The attack successfully drives the Confederate assault back, and the Union flank holds.
 That evening, Stuart finally arrives, and Lee reprimands him for his being out of contact.
 At the same time, Longstreet's remaining division, under Maj.
 Gen. George Pickett, arrives on the field.